agustinFeijoo/pinappTechnicalTest/docs/readme.md

 With more time I would:

+* Show toast errors and improve styles of alerts
 * Implement JWT authentication.
 * Add optimistic locking to handle concurrent updates.
 * Introduce a CQRS-based reporting layer.